aaatipamula/Notes/Math/Linear Algebra.md

 - It is in *echelon form*. #echelon-form
 - A leading $1$ is the only non-zero value in the row.

+**Homogeneous Systems**

+A homogeneous (linear) system is in which every RHS is 0

+> *Note*: Homogeneous system have many nice (special) properties!

+Basic Properties of Homogeneous Systems:
+- There is always one *trivial*

 # Theorems

 Using  row elimination operations, any system can be simplified in *RREF*.
 Moreover this reduced form is **unique**.